The future energy skills requirement in Australia

 This new energy frontier means companies must learn how to design, engineer, commission and manage smart energy systems for a range of generating sources such as wind, hydro, and solar and understand grid connection, energy control systems and regulatory requirements.
-In addition more and more organisations are starting to bring onsite or ‘behind-the-metre’ energy assets and grid operators are looking to streamline energy transmission with industry 4.0 technologies.
+In addition, more and more organisations are starting to bring onsite or ‘behind-the-meter’ energy assets and grid operators are looking to streamline energy transmission with industry 4.0 technologies.

-The talent pool of experienced engineers in this area is extremely small and in order to leverage the returns renewables have to offer, employers are increasingly turning to project based employment models to fill the skills gap.
+The talent pool of experienced engineers in this area is extremely small and in order to leverage the returns renewables have to offer, employers are increasingly turning to project-based employment models to fill the skills gap.

 This model is largely comprised of contract engineers with the necessary future energy skills to fill up vital non-permanent positions and help businesses adjust to the new energy systems.

-Whilst this concept has benefits for the business and the industry as a whole, the skills and expertise needs to be introduced.
+Whilst this concept has benefits for the business and the industry as a whole, the skills and expertise need to be introduced.
 This is another area in which contract engineers and project managers can address the knowledge gap that may not exist in an internal team.

 How can contract engineers best prepare themselves?

 The great energy transition has opened up new opportunities for contractors who have the right engineering skills to position themselves to fill highly specialised positions.
-Knowledge and skills in Industry 4.0 technologies are going to be key to address how individual organisations fit into the transition landscape.
+Knowledge and skills in Industry 4.0 technologies are going to be key to addressing how individual organisations fit into the transition landscape.

 Developing the necessary qualifications and continuous upskilling and gathering a variety of experiences, for the digitally enabled workforce will ensure that your services will still be in demand for many years to come.